scottgoering/HeaterMeter-wiki/HeaterMeter-Bootloader.md

 1. Wait a couple minutes

 Building the circuit can be simplified by using a shield designed for such a purpose, such as the [Evil Mad Science ISP Shield](http://evilmadscience.com/productsmenu/tinykitlist/253)

-### Program from any ATmega
-You can use the same circuit as above, but instead flash the host chip with the [Optiloader sketch](https://github.com/WestfW/OptiLoader).
-Optiloader is a sketch that checks for a chip connected to it via the SPI bus, and flashes Optiboot on it.

-1. Tools -> Board -> Select your host chip (the Duemilanove or Diecimila or Uno)
-1. Upload Optiloader
-1. Assemble the appropriate flashing circuit
-1. Apply power.
-Optiloader will immediately begin flashing as soon as it powers up.
-You can open the Serial Monitor at 19200 baud to watch the progress.
-1. Wait about 5 seconds.
-Optiloader will tell you when it is done. ```Type 'G' or hit RESET for next chip```